sentenz/convention/internal/about/app-resources.md

     - Client

-      In your main C file (or any other C file where you want to use the configuration values), include the `resource.h` header and utilize the constants:
+      In the `main.c` file (or any other C file), include the `resource.h` header and utilize the constants:

       ```c
       #include <stdio.h>